-“Smart speakers are going to be on every device that we own,” said Stahl, which is why The Post is willing to invest in audio, including the technology and development behind podcasts.
+“[Smart speakers] are going to be in every device that we own,” Stahl said, which is why The Post is willing to invest in audio, including the technology and development behind podcasts.

 Trying to figure out what would make its podcasts unique, The Post decided it would focus its journalism and depth of coverage not just on politics.
 But that decision alone doesn’t lead to success in audio.

 Therefore the mission at The Post will be to have podcasts that are smart, different and true to its brand.
-Stahl also summarized what they hope to gain from their audiences into three key factors: “We want people to know us, love us and ask us.”
+Stahl also summarized what they hope to gain from their audiences into three key factors: “We want people to know us, love us and, then in this world of smart speakers and voice assistants, ask for us.”

-Stahl concluded with a simple but poignant truth that applies to everything in journalism: “Make great things and make sure that people know about these great things.”
+Stahl concluded with a simple but poignant truth that applies to everything in journalism: “Make great things and make sure people know about those great things.”

 Livestreaming of ISOJ in English and Spanish can be found at isoj.org.